tmartinfr/kvm-simple-init/README.markdown

 be a good place), or into `/etc/init.d` if intended to be used as system init script.

-Currently, this tool has only been tested on Debian 6.0 and 7.0.
+Currently, this tool has only been tested on Debian 6.0, Debian 7.0, Ubuntu 15.10.

 ## Usage